Siege of Sancerre: Siege

-Following the St. Bartholomew's Day Massacre on August 24, 1572 many Protestants fled to the hilltop stronghold.
-When Sancerre refused to receive the royal garrison of Charles IX, Honorat de Bueil, Seigneur of Racan ordered a surprise attack on the city on November 9, 1572.
-The city was occupied by the forces of the Seigneur of Racan but the Huguenots, under Mayor Johnanneau and Captain Lafleur, were able to regain control of the fortress after an armed resistance lasting 17 hours.
+Following the St. Bartholomew's Day Massacre on 24 August 1572, many Protestants fled to the hilltop stronghold.
+When Sancerre refused to receive the royal garrison of Charles IX, Honorat de Bueil, seigneur de Racan ordered a surprise attack on the city on 9 November 1572.
+The city was occupied by the forces of the Seigneur of Racan, but the Huguenots, under Mayor Johnanneau and Captain Lafleur, were able to regain control of the fortress after an armed resistance lasting 17 hours.

-After massing a large army of 7,000 men, Claude de La Châtre, who was later Marshal of France led a second full-scale offensive against the fortress on March 19, 1573.
+After massing a large army of 7,000 men, Claude de La Châtre, who was later Marshal of France, led a second full-scale offensive against the fortress on 19 March 1573.
 The arsenal of weapons included bombards, arrows, lances, stones, and oil.
-The siege was one of the last times in European history where slings (trebuchet), the Arquebuses of Sancerre, were used in warfare.
+The siege was one of the last times in European history when slings (trebuchet), the Arquebuses of Sancerre, were used in warfare.
 Greatly outnumbered and fearing genocide, the Sancerrois taunted their attackers, "We light here, We fight here; go and assassinate elsewhere."
 The Catholic forces, armed with 18 guns, bombarded the 400-year-old ramparts until the wall collapsed on the attackers, killing 600 men.
-After the assault failed, Châtre withdrew to Saint Satur and a blockade was started.
+After the assault failed, La Châtre withdrew to Saint Satur and a blockade was started.

 The city suffered terrible famine and the population was reduced to eating rats, leather, and ground slate.
 There were even isolated reports of cannibalism.
 Some 500 people, including most of the children, died.

 The siege was compared to the siege of Jerusalem and became a Protestant cause throughout Europe.
 Poland offered to elect Henri, Duke of Anjou, Queen Catherine de' Medici's fourth son, to the throne of Poland with the understanding that France would ameliorate the Huguenots.

 The Duke of Anjou was fighting at La Rochelle (see Siege of La Rochelle (1572–1573)) when he received word that he had been elected King of Poland.
 The announcement gave the Duke a pretext to abandon the losing siege, which had been repulsed 29 times in four months and decimated the principal army of France.
-On June 6, 1573 Charles IX signed the Peace of La Rochelle ending the Fourth Civil War and guaranteeing French Protestants religious freedom.
+On 6 June 1573, Charles IX signed the Peace of La Rochelle ending the Fourth Civil War and guaranteeing French Protestants religious freedom.

-On August 25, 1573, one day after the anniversary of the Saint Bartholomew's Day Massacre, the last of the siege of Sancerre survivors left the fortress.
-Châtre entered the empty city on August 31, and commanded the peasantry from the surrounding areas to demolish the ramparts.
+On 25 August 1573, one day after the anniversary of the Saint Bartholomew's Day Massacre, the last of the siege of Sancerre survivors left the fortress.
+Châtre entered the empty city on 31 August and commanded the peasantry from the surrounding areas to demolish the ramparts.
 In payment of damages and taxes for the siege, King Charles IX accepted 2000 litres of wine as compensation, taken from the caves of Sancerre.